dman926/SEPHIRA-CMS/Angular/README.md

 ## Build

-Run `ng build` to build the project.
+Run `build:ssr:production` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Upload the entirety of the `dist/` folder to the production server as the angular universal server is looking for it.

 ## Running unit tests